 The REOLINK Go has a slightly smaller field of vision than the Argus 2 cameras at only 110 degrees.
 However, this should be suitable for most people’s purposes.
 It has 33-foot Starlight Night Vision so you can clearly see the area around the camera at any time, and there’s a built-in speaker so you can communicate with anyone in the vicinity of the camera through the mobile app.

 Like the REOLINK Argus 2 cameras, the Go camera can be charged by a solar panel or a micro USB cord, but unfortunately, neither of these are included with your purchase, so you’ll have to buy them separately.
 This makes this already expensive camera even more costly, and that may put it out of reach to those on a tight budget.
-Unless you really need the cellular viewing feature, one of the other WiFi-based cameras on this list may be a better fit.Learn More – Check Price on Amazon
+Unless you really need the cellular viewing feature, one of the other WiFi-based cameras on this list may be a better fit.Learn More & Buy Now at Amazon

 MyCommand Solar Trail Camera will appeal to hunters and nature lovers who want to keep an eye on their favorite spots without running cable or replacing batteries.
 This camo camera blends in easily with its surroundings and it includes a solar battery pack that can last up to six months, according to the manufacturer.
 The camera is also waterproof, dustproof and shockproof, so it can withstand tough physical conditions.